act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 #### Passed Example 6

-The first [focusable][] element within this page is the link to the [main block of content][].
+In this document, the first [focusable][] element is the link to the [main block of content][].
 The link to W3C is located before in tree order but after in focus order due to the `tabindex` attributes.

 ```html
 <html lang="en">